-- (1) The subscribers to the memorandum are the first members of the charity. - (2) Membership is open to other individuals on payment of the membership fee which shall from time to time be set by the directors, provided that they have declared that they adhere to at least a vegan diet. - (3) Membership is not transferable. - (4) The directors must keep a register of names and addresses of the members.
+- (1) The subscribers to the memorandum are the first members of the charity. - (2) Membership is open to other individuals on payment of the membership fee which shall from time to time be set by the directors, provided that they have declared that they adhere to at least a vegan diet. - (3) Membership is not transferable. - (4) The directors must keep a register of names and addresses of the members. - (5) Only those members who are 16 years of age or older on the day of the relevant general meeting or the close of voting on a written resolution have voting rights.

-- (1) The directors may not directly or indirectly alter the rights or obligations attached to membership. - (2) The rights attached to membership may only be varied if: - (a) three-quarters of the members consent in writing to the variation; or - (b) a special resolution is passed at a separate general meeting of the members agreeing to the variation. - (3) The provisions in the articles about general meetings shall apply to any meeting relating to the variation of the rights of members.
+- (1) The directors may not directly or indirectly alter the rights or obligations attached to membership. - (2) The rights attached to membership may only be varied if: - (a) three-quarters of the members consent in writing to the variation; or

+- (b) a special resolution is passed at a separate general meeting of the members agreeing to the variation. - (3) The provisions in the articles about general meetings shall apply to any meeting relating to the variation of the rights of members.